wpai-inc/agentwp/README.md

 The server contains the backend PHP.
 It consists of a "Provier Registry" which is just a collection of service provider classes that hook into WordPress.

 All providers must have a `register()` method that contains the WordPress Hooks necessary to run the provider's service.
 They must implement `Registrable` and be registered in the plugin entrypoint `agentwp.php` under the register method.
 They all have the `Main` plugin as a dependency which contains common configuration and methods.
 This is how we bootstrap the plugin and hook all of our code into WordPress's hook system (every provider class has a register method where it hooks itself).

-### Build

-To build the plugin for publishing on WordPress.org, run `pnpm run build-plugin`.
-This will build all files and remove source code files that shouldn't be published.

 ## Adding React Clients / Entrypoints